 Orix Buffaloes Seiryu Kotajima pitcher Seiryu Furutajima (26), who underwent right elbow cleaning surgery in September, resumed bullpen pitch on the 21st at the team's facility in Maishima, Osaka.
 He threw 20 pitches with catcher standing, and already recorded a top speed of 140 km/h.
 "I've reached a new level.
 It feels like it's starting.
 Looking at the data, the quality of my pitches is much better than before the surgery," he said with a satisfied look on his face.

-He plans to have catcher take over in January, and if all goes well, return to action at the Miyazaki training camp in February.
-Last season, despite being in his first year, he had 24 hold in 50 games ERA of 0.79.
-"I want to be of help to the team, and I want to pitch in the first team.
-(Among those) the winning pattern is the best.
-I'm hungry."
-He has shown a V-shaped recovery of "championship caliber," and will once again show off his flashy fist pump.
-(Nambu Shunta)
+The plan is to have catcher in January, and if all goes well, he will return to action at the Miyazaki training camp in February.
+Last season, in his first year, he played in 50 games, recording 24 hold and ERA of 0.79.
+"I want to be a valuable asset to the team and pitch in the first team.
+(Of those roles) I want to be in the winning pattern the most.
+I'm hungry for that."
+He aims to make a "championship-worthy" V-shaped recovery and once again show off his flamboyant celebratory gestures.
+(Shunta Nanbu)